 Increase the Countertop Overhang

 Countertops often extend 1 to 2 inches beyond the edge of the cabinets they top.
-One of the easier ways to increase the counter space in your kitchen is to replace your standard counter top with one that extends an additional 8 to 12 inches along one or more sides of the cabinets.
-If you decide to increase the overhang by more than 12 inches, though, your counter will need bracing for additional support.
+One of the easier ways to increase the counter space in your kitchen is to replace your standard countertop with one that extends an additional 8 to 12 inches along one or more sides of the cabinets.
+According to Marble.com, if you decide to increase the overhang by more than 12 inches, though, your counter will need bracing for additional support.

 Peninsulas are a popular way to add counter and storage space to kitchens, but they can overwhelm smaller rooms.
-Lighten their footprint and lessen the impact with a few designer tricks for small spaces.
+Lighten their footprint and lessen the effect with a few designer tricks for small spaces.
 Opt for open shelves beneath the countertop instead of a cabinet base to make the peninsula less intrusive.
-Round the corners of the top, or choose a kidney shape to maximize the usable counter space while preserving floor space.
+Round the corners of the top or choose a kidney shape to maximize usable counter space while preserving floor space.

 If your kitchen is small or if you only need extra counter space occasionally, a foldaway counter extension may be your ideal solution.
 Fold-down countertops, most often used in RVs, work well in the typical small galley kitchens found in many modern apartments and condominiums.
 Add a hinged gateleg countertop at the end of an existing counter and cabinet unit to extend the counter space or hang a fold-up countertop on a wall, supporting it with chains or a drop-down leg.